-1.1 The supporting presentation will provide an update of progress against the action plan to address the Children's Healthy Weight and Nutrition priority within the Health and Wellbeing Strategy.
+1.1 This report sets out the proposed action plan to address the Children's Healthy Weight and Nutrition priority within the Health and Wellbeing Strategy.
 The action plan has been developed based on knowledge of the existing work that is already ongoing, as well as additional activity that is realistically achievable within existing budgets.